A system to explore cooperation and

 Autonomous Swarming for Teams of Exploration Robots (ASTER)

-ASTER explores cooperation and behavior allocation for autonomous teams of 4-10 robotic vehicles.
-It combines the Swarm Coordination Framework developed at Charles River Analytics and the Buzz Programming Language developed by Dr. Pinciroli at the NEST Lab (both developed for real-world, heterogeneous robot swarms) to give robot teams the ability to divvy tasks among themselves, with each robot recognizing which job it can do best, given what it knows about the available tasks and all the other robotic vehicles on its team.
+ASTER improves swarm autonomy and coordination for robot systems exploring the Moon.
+It combines the Swarm Coordination Framework developed at Charles River Analytics and the Buzz Programming Language developed by Dr. Pinciroli at Worcester Polytechnic Institute’s Nest Lab to give robot teams the ability to divvy tasks among themselves, with each robot recognizing which job it can do best, given what it knows about the available tasks and all the other robotic vehicles on its team.

 “Robots are our exploration pioneers.
 To understand our universe and prepare for our presence on a new planet, advance robot teams will have to work together effectively, anticipate each other’s needs, and troubleshoot real-world problems without human intervention.”

-Director of Engineering and Technical Lead on the ASTER effort
+Director of Engineering and Swarm Cognition Lead on the ASTER effort